2013 Lake Grassmere earthquake: Seddon

 The quake caused substantial damage to a number of residential homes in the Seddon area.
 Eight houses were evacuated by The Marlborough District Council and another 11 allowed only restricted access.

-Rest of NZ
+Rest of New Zealand

 The quake was felt as far north as Auckland and far south as Dunedin.
-Damage was reported in the Kapiti Coast, Hutt Valley, Wellington, Blenheim, Ward and the rest of West Upper South Island.
+Damage was reported in the Kāpiti Coast, Hutt Valley, Wellington, Blenheim, Ward and the rest of West Upper South Island.